Campus Improvement Plan

 Student Achievement Strengths

-At Woodview Elementary we provide students additional instruction during the day with targeted interventions to ensure student success as well as after school tutorials.
-Fourth grade math had 64% approaches and 44 % meets; fifth grade math had 69% approaches and 37% meets.
+- Woodview Elementary provides students additional instruction during the day with targeted interventions to ensure student success as well as after school tutorials.

 Problem Statements Identifying Student Achievement Needs